 • Cognitive stimulation: Managing a farm business after retirement, even on a small scale, keeps the mind sharp by requiring problem-solving, planning, and new learning.

-• Improved sleep and mood: Physical exertion paired with time in nature is a proven combination for better rest and improved outlook.
+• Improved sleep and mood: Physical exertion paired with time in nature is a proven combination for better rest and an improved outlook.

 🧠 A 2019 review published in the journal International Journal of Environmental Research and Public Health found that older adults who engage in gardening and farming showed improved quality of life, physical activity levels, and mental health outcomes.
 [Source: NCBI Study on Gardening Benefits for Older Adults]